Granola with Milk & Berries: Easy No-Cook Backpacking Breakfast

 • Because it’s one of the most efficient no-cook backpacking breakfasts for packing in carbohydrates.

-• For long-distance hikers, a high carbohydrate diet will keep your energy up for those long days on trail.
+• A high-carbohydrate diet will keep your energy up for those long days on the trail.

 • Pairing the granola and freeze-dried fruit with protein will help that energy last even longer.